AndrewFoxATU/SoC-Project/index.md

 ### **Simulation**
 The updated design was simulated using the provided testbench.
-The waveform confirmed smooth transitions between all 12 colours, validating the changes I made to the state machine.
+The waveform confirmed a smooth transitions between all 12 colours validating the changes I made to the state machine.
 Debugging during this phase ensured that the design was error-free before proceeding to synthesis.

 <img src="https://raw.githubusercontent.com/AndrewFoxATU/SoC-Project/main/docs/assets/images/simulation.png">